knl-kolhe/F1-Car-Detection-Project/README.md

 I uninstalled tensorflow 1.14 and installed tensorflow 1.11 which solved the problem for me.

 2: This is a stupid mistake I made, but when trying to build the darkflow on windows, I did not have the correct opencv version.
 AlexeyAB mentioned in his guide to get darkflow working that openCV 3.4 will not work.
 Make sure you are using an older one if that hasn't been fixed.

+## Contact me:
+I know I haven't made a complete explaination of the project over here due to time contraints on me.
+If you have any doubt, please ask and I would appreciate it if you want to add to the readme.
+My College email address:
+kunal.kolhe@stonybrook.edu